Where the homemade dressing love all began!

 Add everything to a High Speed Blender, Mini Food Processor, bowl, or mason jar.

-Blend, process, whisk or shake until the ingredients are well incorporated.
+Blend, whisk or shake until the ingredients are well incorporated.
 This should take 20-30 seconds in a blender or processor.

 Hand mixing will work, but the dressing will not be as smooth and emulsified.

-Pour into an airtight container such as a mason jar.
-Store at room temperature if not fresh herbs or garlic were used, or in the refrigerator if they were.
-Shake well before serving.
+For storage: Pour into an airtight container such as a glass jar.
+Store in the refrigerator for up to 2 weeks.
+Bring to room temp and shake well before serving.

 FAQs

 This simple dressing consists of balsamic vinegar, oil, and a sweetener.
+It’s perfect for everyday salads.

 Yes.
 Vinegar is pretty tart and acidic tasting and is simply made from grapes.
 Vinaigrette is a salad dressing that features balsamic vinegar as a key ingredient along with oil and oftentimes some type of sweetener.